mhjarvis/front-end-projects/junior_solutions/typemaster_prelaunch/README.md

-# Frontend Mentor - Typemaster pre-launch landing page solution
+# Typemaster pre-launch landing page solution

 This is a solution to the [Typemaster pre-launch landing page challenge on Frontend Mentor]().
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.